gpw13/billionaiRe/README.md

 You will need to have already installed the wppdistro and whdh packages, which is stored in a private repo and only made public upon request from valid WHO users.
-Please contact <messeillere@who.int> to request access.
+Please contact <trubetskoyv@who.int> to request access.

 # Calculations